7 Things not to be Missed in Edinburgh

 The Scott monument is the largest monument to a writer in the whole world, commemorating Sir Walter Scott.
 It’s near Waverley Station and Princes Street Gardens, also worth a quick look.

 If you are visiting this city, you might also want to read about what you can do in 48 hours in Edinburgh and the best Edinburgh Coffee shops.
-If you are looking for somewhere to stay, compare Edinburgh hotel prices here.
-I loved the Holiday Inn by Edinburgh Zoo.
+The weather in Scotland can be rather cold and wet, so if you want advice on what to take, check out this guide on What to pack for Scotland.